 - You need a Business Number to import anything ‘formally’ into Canada

 - If sending UPS/FedEx etc. to Canada, make sure you send them DDP (Delivered Duty Paid) otherwise Amazon will reject the shipment

 - Canada has Federal Sales tax (GST)

 You can more or less charge the price you charge on Amazon.com, converted to Canadian dollars of course.
 In fact, you might even be able to charge more.
 However, the exchange rate is volatile.
-For example, in 2011 the Canadian dollar was actually worth more than an American dollar but in June of 2016 1 Canadian dollar is worth about $0.78.
+For example, in 2011 the Canadian dollar was actually worth more than an American dollar but in June of 2018 a single Canadian dollar is worth about $0.75US.
 You want to keep an eye on the exchange rate, if not monthly, then at least quarterly.
 We adjust our prices many times throughout the year to reflect changes in the exchange rate.

-Also, with Amazon, there are no partnered carriers for shipping your goods from the U.S. to Canada, so you’re going to pay whatever discount you can negotiate with UPS/FedEx/LTL.
+Also, with Amazon, there are no partnered carriers for shipping your goods from the U.S. to Canada.
+You need to arrange shipping from the U.S. to Amazon.ca warehouses on your own.

-As I’ll go into more detail below, you will need what Canada calls a Business Number to formally import into Canada.
-Again, there’re ways around this with UPS or FedEx, but long term you will need a Business Number.
+You will also need what Canada calls a Business Number to formally import into Canada.
 It’s easy to file for though.

 When you’re shipping to Amazon.ca FBA you must make sure that all duties and taxes are paid prior to arriving at Amazon.ca.
 With UPS and FedEx you can ship via “DDP” (Delivered Duty Paid) which will basically have these charges passed on to you and keep Amazon from rejecting your shipment.